Welcome to this Unity 2D tutorial. In this lesson, we’ll build a basic

 {

-// Move the found gem down into the empty slot
+// Move gem down

 GameObject gem = gemsGrid[x, aboveY];